 Mark Davis is the author of the initial version and has added to and maintained the text of this annex.
-Laurențiu lancu has assisted in updating it starting with Version 7.0.
+Laurentiu lancu assisted in updating it for Versions 7.0 through 10.0.

-Thanks to Julie Allen, Asmus Freytag, Andy Heninger, Ted Hopp, Martin Hosken, Michael Kaplan, Eric Mader, Steve Tolkin, Ken Whistler, and Karl Williamson for their feedback on this annex, including earlier versions.
+Thanks to Julie Allen, Asmus Freytag, Manish Goregaokar, Andy Heninger, Ted Hopp, Tsuyoshi Ito, Martin Hosken, Michael Kaplan, Eric Mader, Otto Stolz, Steve Tolkin, Ken Whistler, and Karl Williamson for their feedback on this annex, including earlier versions.